AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 of a subcomponent is treated, for purposes of analysis, like a subcomponent].

 A function is said to be a *traversal function* if the result type of the function is an anonymous access-to-object type, the function has at least one formal parameter, and the function's first parameter is of an access type [redundant: , either named or anonymous].
+The traversal function is said to be an *observing traversal function* if the result type of the function is an anonymous access-to-constant type, and a *borrowing traversal function* if the result type of the function is an anonymous access-to-variable type.
 The first parameter of the function is called the *traversed* parameter.
 [Redundant: We will see later that if a traversal function yields a non-null result, then that result is "reachable" from the traversed parameter in the sense that it could be obtained from the traversed parameter by some sequence of component selections, array indexing operations, and access value dereferences.]

 The *root object* of a name that denotes an object is defined as follows: